 Everything, Everything Nicola Yoon YA Fiction The story of Maddy, a girl who's literally allergic to the outside world, and Olly, the boy who moves in next door . . . and becomes the greatest risk she's ever taken.
 This innovative and heartfelt debut novel unfolds via vignettes, diary entries, illustrations, and more.
 Hero Lupica, Mike YA - Fiction High-adventure thriller with the classic hero's journey.
 Mystery and espionage.
 Hoops Myers, Walter Dean YA - Fiction Basketball, championships and the pressure to 'sell out'.
 I Am The Cheese Cormier, Robert.
-YA Fiction - Teenage boy ... witness protection ... family secrets ...struggle against injustice I Have Lived Bitton-Jackson, Livia Biography A Thousand Years Memoir of a thirteen year old girl growing up during the Holocaust ... cruelty and suffering, yet faith, hope, perseverance, and love Life As We Knew It Pfeffer, Susan Beth YA - Science Fiction Global disaster - tidal waves, earthquakes, volcanic eruptions ... family preparedness...survival Miracle on 49th Lupica Mike Fiction Street Family dynamics ... secrets ... basketball ... a brave young girl's hope for a Christmas miracle Monster Myers, Walter Dean YA Fiction Struggles of a sixteen year old being tried for murder...written in diary narrative and movie screenplay format My Sister's Keeper Piccoult, Jodi Fiction (challenging) Family dynamics ... choices ... genetic engineering ... self-discovery Notes from the Dog Paulson, Gary YA - Fiction Fifteen-year-old Finn is a loner, living with his dad and his amazing dog, Dylan.
+YA Fiction - Teenage boy ... witness protection ... family secrets ...struggle against injustice I Have Lived Bitton-Jackson, Livia Biography A Thousand Years Memoir of a thirteen year old girl growing up during the Holocaust ... cruelty and suffering, yet faith, hope, perseverance, and love Miracle on 49th Lupica Mike Fiction Street Family dynamics ... secrets ... basketball ... a brave young girl's hope for a Christmas miracle Monster Myers, Walter Dean YA Fiction Struggles of a sixteen year old being tried for murder...written in diary narrative and movie screenplay format My Sister's Keeper Piccoult, Jodi Fiction (challenging) Family dynamics ... choices ... genetic engineering ...self-discovery Notes from the Dog Paulson, Gary YA - Fiction Fifteen-year-old Finn is a loner, living with his dad and his amazing dog, Dylan.
 When a neighbor hires Finn to create a garden, his gardening ideas backfire comically.
 But Johanna and the garden help Finn discover his talents for connecting with people.
-The Red Badge of Courage Crane, Stephen Historical Fiction Civil War era - a young boy enlists in the Union army in the hopes of fulfilling his dreams of glory.
+One of Us is Lying McManus, Karen YA - Fiction - mystery and suspense The Breakfast Club meets Pretty Little Liars, One of Us Is Lying is the story of what happens when five strangers walk into detention and only four walk out alive The Red Badge of Courage Crane, Stephen Historical Fiction Civil War era - a young boy enlists in the Union army in the hopes of fulfilling his dreams of glory.

 Smells Like Dog Selfors, Suzanne Fiction A cast of eccentric characters solves a mystery.

-Speak Anderson, Laurie Halse YA Fiction Outcast teenager ... speaking out for yourself The Big Field Lupica, Mike Fiction Sportsmanship and team building ... action filled ...father-son baseball story The Martian: A Novel Andy Weir Fiction (classroom edition) The story of astronaut Mark Watney who is stranded on Mars after a mission failure leads his crew and NASA to assume he is dead.
+The Big Field Lupica, Mike Fiction Sportsmanship and team building ... action filled ...father-son baseball story The CandyMakers Wendy Mass YA Fiction - mystery and suspense This is no Laffy-Taffy matter: the candy factory's secret ingredient has been stolen!
+Can the young competitors of a national contest work together to catch the thief?
+The Martian: A Novel Andy Weir Fiction (classroom edition) The story of astronaut Mark Watney who is stranded on Mars after a mission failure leads his crew and NASA to assume he is dead.
 Using his background in botany and engineering, Watney must find a way to survive until he can contact NASA and they can arrange a rescue mission.